-Due Diligence & Monitoring Reporting Pre-Screening Investment Preparation Consider impact alignment Monitor performance Report aggregated Consider impact potential based on regular investee performance on regular Initial capacity needs Agree on eligibility basis reporting criteria for financing to be assessment provided to investee clients Engage in continuous dialogue with investee and Agree on capacity building conduct on-site visits measures Conduct periodic in-Agree on reporting depth studies for selected investments
+Due Diligence & Pre-Screening Monitoring Reporting Investment Preparation Consider impact alignment Monitor performance Consider impact potential Report aggregated based on regular investee performance on regular Initial capacity needs Agree on eligibility reporting basis criteria for financing to be assessment provided to investee clients Engage in continuous dialogue with investee and Agree on capacity building conduct on-site visits measures Conduct periodic in-Agree on reporting depth studies for selected investments

-The following refers to the management of positive impact.
-For details on the approach to managing negative risk, please refer to Principle 5.
+2 The following refers to the management of positive impact.
+For details on the approach to managing adverse impact, please refer to Principle 5.